thejordanprice/thejordanprice.github.io/_posts/2017-7-16-Pi-Bios-Flasher.md

 ## Examining the dump.

 I don't know why you would want to do this besides just looking, not much plaintext is on this level.
-But if you would like to view it with a hex editor via the terminal you can do something like the following.
+If you would like to view it with a hex editor via the terminal you can do something like the following.

     xxd filename.bin >> hex-plaintext.txt